This release adds support for macOS 11 (Big Sur).

 query_attributesuses this service to implement a

-mysql_query_attribute_string()user-defined function (UDF) that enables obtaining attribute values within SQL statements.
+mysql_query_attribute_string()loadable function that enables obtaining attribute values within SQL statements.
 The

-query_attributescomponent is optional but must be installed for the UDF to be available.
+query_attributescomponent is optional but must be installed for the function to be available.

 For more information, see Query Attributes.